California Penal Code 242

 - Imprisonment in a local jail for up to 6 months

-If you are facing battery charges for violating Penal Code 242, our defense attorneys can help you.
+If you are facing criminal charges for violating Penal Code 242, our defense attorneys can help you.
 With assistance from a skilled legal professional, you may be able to have the charges brought against you dropped and your case dismissed.
 Call (888) 250-2865 today to speak with a MacGregor & Collins, LLP legal professional about your case for free.